Taming Multi-Domain, -Fidelity Data: Towards Foundation Models for Atomistic Scale Simulations: Computational Details

-Classical MD simulations were performed using GROMACS version 2023.3.~\cite{abraham2015gromacs} The TIP3P~\cite{jorgensen1983comparison} and TIP4P/2005~\cite{abascal2005general} water models were employed as the force fields.
-The TIP4P/2005 model was chosen as a reference for evaluating the accuracy of MLIPs because it reproduces the thermodynamic properties of water with high accuracy over a wide temperature range~\cite{valle2024accuracy}.
-For ML-driven MD simulations, the interface with MACE was implemented using a modified version of OpenMM-ML~\cite{eastman2023openmm}, enabling the incorporation of D3(BJ) dispersion force corrections.
-Simulations were conducted in a PBC box containing 64 H\(_2\)O molecules with a density of 1 g/cm\(^3\).
-For ML-driven MD, NVT ensemble simulations were performed for 100 ps, with the final 50 ps used for analysis.
-For classical MD, simulations were carried out in an NVT ensemble with 1,000 H\(_2\)O molecules for 1,000 ps, with the last 500 ps utilized for analysis.
+For machine learning (ML)-driven MD simulations, the interface with MACE was implemented using a modified version of OpenMM-ML~\cite{eastman2023openmm}, enabling the incorporation of D3(BJ) dispersion force corrections.
+For ML-driven MD, a PBC box containing 64 H\(_2\)O molecules at a density of 1 g/cm\(^3\) and NVT ensemble simulations were performed for 100 ps, with the final 50 ps used in the analysis.
+The equations of motions were integrated using Langevin dynamics with the LFMiddle discretization with a temperature of 298K, a friction coefficient of 1 ps$^{-1}$, and a time step of 1 fs~\cite{zhang2019unified}.